Minep/lunaix-os/README.md

 + fault-tolerance with sophisticated builtin error handling and tracing techniques.
 + robust in nature with techniques such as proactive deadlock detection and driver isolation mechanism.

-To give a better understanding (and appreciation) of the works, the following list has been compiled with all feature that lunaix currently supported:
+The author has put a significant amount of time on devising better abstractions, advance kernel features and various optimisation techniques.
+To give a better understanding (and appreciation) of the works being done, the following non-exhaust list has been compiled with features that are currently supported in lunaix:

 + Multi-ISA
   + x86_32
   + x86_64
   + Aarch64 (W.I.P)
-+ Boot protocol abstraction
++ Boot protocol
+  + abstraction for different protocol
+  + configurable kernel boot-time parameters
 + Platform resource management and definition
   + ACPI
   + Devicetree
 + Memory management
-  + multi-architecture abstraction
+  + architecture-neutral abstraction
   + on-demand paging
   + copy-on-write and page sharing
   + compound page support